-It should go without saying, but the United States has a lot to offer.
+It should go without saying, but the US has a lot to offer.
 As many people have remarked in the past, it’s more like 52 small nations than one large one.
 That means you have plenty to see and experience when the time comes for you to tour the US extensively.
-Rather than taking the obvious route of seeing little other than Manhattan and Los Angeles, you should consider looking a little further afield at the underrated locations that often get ignored by visitors.
+Rather than taking the obvious route of seeing little other than Manhattan and Los Angeles, you should consider looking a little further afield at the underrated locations in the US that often get ignored by visitors.
 Here are some ideas to get you started.

 If you’re looking for a little Southern history and the friendly welcome that people from this part of country never fail to offer, Savannah could be the place for you.
 It’s known for carrying its history with beauty and elegance.
 The many old hotels that are still in use prove as much.
 But the dining experiences, museums and culture you’ll find on display here take it to a whole new level.